Air Date: 09.08.2020

 Key Points From This Episode:

-- Kim explains the definitions of an accredited investor and how the definitions for retail investors specifically have changed.
+- Kim explains the definitions of an accredited investor and how the definitions for retail investors specifically have changed with the new accredited investor rules.

 - Very few people that have certain securities licenses have been excluded, says Kim.

-- Other categories that pertain to retail investors – knowledgable employee of a private fund, and spousal equivalent.
+- Other categories that pertain to retail investors – knowledgeable employee of a private fund, and spousal equivalent.

 - The spousal equivalent is an attempt to make it more inclusive for previously excluded groups.